edkennard/rekordbox-repair/README.md

 1. **A new rekordbox XML file** containing the repaired tracks with their correct file locations, original cue points and loops, and the playlists they belong to.
 This XML file can be loaded into rekordbox via its "rekordbox xml" area, and can be generated in two ways depending on how you want to repair your collection and playlists:
     - **Selectively repair tracks in your existing collection and playlists** - A new XML file is generated containing only the tracks the tool was able to repair, and the playlists they belong to.
     - **Rebuild your entire collection and all playlists** - A new XML file is generated containing your entire collection, including the tracks which the tool was able to repair.
-This option is useful if there's a large number of repaired tracks spread over many playlists which would be time-consuming to fix using the first option above.
-You could also use this option if you've moved your entire music library to another location on your disk, or to another disk, and you need to update your rekordbox collection without losing precious information such as cue points and loops.
+This option is useful if there's a large number of repaired tracks spread over many playlists which would be too time-consuming to fix using the first option above.
 2. **A detailed report** listing the following issues the tool has detected:
     - Tracks which rekordbox is reporting as "File missing", but which have really just moved location on the disk and can therefore be repaired.
     - Tracks which genuinely do have their file missing, and should therefore be removed from rekordbox.